containers/podman/docs/podman-network-create.1.md

 Upon completion of creating the network, Podman will display the path to the newly added network file.

 ## OPTIONS
+**--disable-dns**

+Disables the DNS plugin for this network which if enabled, can perform container to container name resolution.

 **-d**, , **--driver**

 Driver to manage the network (default "bridge").
 Currently on `bridge` is supported.